last updated 05/05/2025

 Hope springs eternal. -Alexander Pope, An Essay on Man

-I have, on hand now, the replacement transmission (thank you Gabi B for putting me in touch with the seller, and thank s to the seller, Sarha M's husband - whose name escapes me right now but I'll remember it!), and a new motor from EVWest, a NetGain Micro 880 paired with a HyPer-Drive X125 controller.
+I have, on hand now, the replacement transmission (thank you Gabi B for putting me in touch with the seller, and thanks to the seller, Amin S, who gave me a sqare deal and a new beginning!), and a new motor from EVWest, a NetGain Micro 880 paired with a HyPer-Drive X125 controller.
 It's a 100V, 250A combo capable of delivering 10 kW continuously (about 13hp which compares favorably with the output of the original two-cylinder, two-stroke 399cc motor).
 And this represents another weight-loss step: This motor is 40 lbs.
 Less still than the 65 lbs of the shunt-wound from the last two iterations, and way less than 185-lb forklift motor from the professor's conversion.
 I will also be using lithium battery modules from an Ioniq 5 battery pack.
-I think it will be ten modules in two strings of five.
+I will use eight modules in two strings of four, 100V nominal.
 More on that later.
 Note that I opted not to use a Golden Motor set-up.
 Great price, and good specs for continuous power output (about the same as the NetGain), but the torque was a relatively light 24 ft-lb compared to the 98 ft-lb of the NetGain though still 20% better than the 20 ft-lb of the original internal-combustion motor (at 2200 rpm).
-Not that I am not going to have to be careful about torque; I have to protect the little transmission!
+I am going to have to be careful about torque; I have to protect the little transmission!
 As mentioned above, I'm on my first replacement already.
 I've started the machining: I built this shaft coupler-to-clutch hub adapter with deliciously little runout (about .004").
 1-1/8" I.D. shaft coupler mated to

 the clutch hub from the original clutch disk.
 Not yet